 What can cause depression?

-There usually isn’t one single event or factor that can cause depression.
-A combination of several factors can lead to depression including:
+There usually isn’t one single event that can cause depression, but a combination of several factors, some of which are listed below.

 Some people are at an increased risk of developing depression if there is a history of it in their family.
 But you should note, if there is a family history of depression it does not mean you will automatically develop depression.